neo4j-field/react-graph-viz-engine/README.md

 Key features:
 - An easily embeddable React component to render force-directed graphs
 - Integrated translation into library data formats from a standard (GraphQL)
-- A straightforward way to add styling and interactions to your visualizations
+- A straightforward way to add (rule-based) styling and interactions to your visualizations
 - Support for multiple renderers & graph layouts

 React component for visualizing graph data.